-2023-2024 Operational Activity Lead CATALYST PROJECT ACTIVITIES CP1.1 South East Queensland City Deal CP1.1.1 Represent Council's interests on the South East Queensland City Deal and advocate for long term infrastructure investment to realise social and economic benefits for Redlands Coast.
-Economic Development and Investment a) Continue to contribute through regional collaboration initiatives and targeted advocacy, including participation in the Council of Mayors (SEQ) 2032 Regional Working Group. b) Facilitate Redlands Coast 2032 Legacy Working Group and participate in local government working groups to promote collaborative economic outcomes and ensure the city benefits from opportunities arising from the Brisbane 2032 Olympic and Paralympic Games.
+Operational Activity Lead CATALYST PROJECT ACTIVITIES CP1.1 South East Queensland City Deal CP1.1.1 Continue to represent Council's interests on the South East Queensland City Deal and advocate for long term infrastructure investment to realise social and economic benefits for Redlands Coast.
+Advocacy, Major Projects and Economic Development Continue to contribute through regional collaboration initiatives and targeted advocacy, including participation in the Council of Mayors (SEQ) 2032 Regional Working Group.
+Development b) Facilitate Redlands Coast 2032 Legacy Working Group and participate in local government working groups to promote collaborative economic outcomes and ensure the city benefits from opportunities arising from the Brisbane 2032 Olympic and Paralympic Games.
 CP1.2 Smart and Connected City Strategy CP1.2.1 Continue to engage with key stakeholders on smart city opportunities.
-Economic a) Liaise with Council's internal business leads on digital transformation and innovation projects.
-Development and Investment Foster strategic partnerships to promote smart city solutions that improve the liveability and prosperity of Redlands Coast.
-CP1.3 Community Engagement CP1.3.1 Continue to enhance Council's capacity to deliver meaningful engagement.
-Communication, a) Deliver a community engagement framework and associated templates and resources that enhance Council's capacity to deliver community engagement.
-Engagement and Tourism 2021-2026 KEY INITIATIVE ACTIVITIES KI1.1 Key Initiative 1 KI1.1.1 Deliver innovative and accessible methods to further engage the diverse Redlands Coast community that encourages active participation in key projects and initiatives.
-Communication, Engagement and Tourism Enhance community engagement platforms including the Your Say community engagement website and implement innovative techniques to increase participation by diverse user groups. and rounsin KI1.2 Key Initiative 2 KI1.2.1 Deliver innovative communications to inform the Redlands Coast community about Council programs, initiatives and events.
-Communication, Engagement a) Continue to enhance digital media platforms and technologies. and Tourism
+Economic Embed opportunities for smart city solutions in planning for major projects and precincts.
+Development and Partnerships CP1.3 Community Engagement CP1.3.1 Strengthen Council's internal capacity in planning, delivering and assessing community engagement to provide insights based on data.
+Communication, Engagement and Tourism Train internal engagement and technical officers in the International Association for Public Participation (IAP2) methodology and implement a broad range of engagement methods. b) Finalise and implement Council's Community Engagement Framework.
+2021-2026 KEY INITIATIVE ACTIVITIES KI1.1 Key Initiative 1 KI1.1.1 Improve community access to information on Redland City's catalyst projects.
+Communication, a) Co-locate the Visitor Information Centre with a new Major Project Hub.
+Engagement and Tourism KI1.2 Key Initiative 2 KI1.2.1 Deliver innovative communications to inform the Redlands Coast community about Council programs, initiatives and events.
+Communication, Engagement and Tourism a) Commence redevelopment of Council's corporate website. b) Explore options for digitisation of current print publications.
+Pilot new corporate communication activities to increase awareness around Council operations and services.

-2023-2024 Operational Activity Lead KI1.3 Key Initiative 3 KI1.3.1 Develop an implementation plan for the Redlands Coast Advocacy Strategy and Policy, and build partnerships with both the State and Commonwealth Governments.
-Advocacy, Major Projects and Economic Socialise the Advocacy Strategy and Policy through a planned series of internal roadshows and other mediums.
-Development b) Test the Advocacy Strategy and Policy and toolkit through a pilot program by taking key projects through the advocacy process. c) Continue discussions and building partnerships with key State and Commonwealth Government ministers.
-KI1.4 Key Initiative 4 KI1.4.1 Continue to undertake research to support advocacy efforts for all islands to be recognised as a regional status by the State and Commonwealth Governments.
-Advocacy, Major Projects and Economic a) Continue to engage with key internal stakeholders on progressing the advocacy approach.
-Development b) Continue to engage with an established island specific advocacy group. c) Continue to collect case studies that demonstrate the need for regional status faced by our island community, that meets grant funding criteria and outcomes of infrastructure planning being undertaken by Council and the State Government.
+Operational Activity Lead KI1.3 Key Initiative 3 KI1.3.1 Finalise and implement the Redlands Coast Advocacy Framework and continue to build partnerships with both the State and Commonwealth Governments.
+Advocacy Finalise and launch the Redlands Coast Advocacy Framework to the business community. b) Continue to test and continuously improve the Framework and toolkit by taking key projects through the advocacy process. c) Continue discussions and building partnerships with key State and Commonwealth Government ministers and senior officials. d) Develop a State Election 2024 Advocacy Strategy for Redlands Coast.
+KI1.4 Key Initiative 4 KI1.4.1 Continue to undertake research and commence preparing an advocacy management plan to direct advocacy efforts for all islands to be recognised as regional status by the State and Commonwealth Governments.
+Advocacy Continue to engage with key stakeholders, including the Redlands Coast Island Working Group, on informing and progressing the advocacy approach. b) Continue to develop the advocacy management plan while remaining agile to changes in the political and funding environments.